codeDaiQin/mmc-blog/src/content/blog/article06.md

 ## 11

-George Annas, chair of the health law department at Boston University.maintains that, as long as a doctor prescribes a drug for a legitimate medical purpose, the doctor has done nothing illegal even if the patient uses the drug to hasten death.
+George Annas, chair of the health law department at Boston University. maintains that, as long as a doctor prescribes a drug for a legitimate medical purpose, the doctor has done nothing illegal even if the patient uses the drug to hasten death.

 ### 词汇